scupit/class-generator/README.md

 * Language (c, cpp, c++, cxx)
 * File Name

+These are then used to generate a header and inplementation file by language.
-File name can be either a single word or path
+The file name can be either a single word or path

 **Ex:** `python main.py c FileName` creates
 * include/FileName.h
 * src/FileName.c